Canva Pricing (2026) — The Essential Guide

 Canva for Nonprofits

-Recently, Canva also launched a plan for universities and higher education institutions called ‘Canva for Campus.’
+Recently, Canva also launched a plan aimed at universities and higher education institutions.
+This is called ‘Canva Campus.’

-Unlike the ‘Canva for Education’ and ‘Canva for Nonprofits’ plans mentioned above however, ‘Canva for Campus’ is not entirely free to use, however — institutions need to pay for staff team accounts, which can then be used to give students free access to Canva.
+Unlike the ‘Canva for Education’ and ‘Canva for Nonprofits’ plans mentioned above however, ‘Canva Campus’ is not entirely free to use, however — institutions need to pay for seats (pricing for these is negotiable).

 So which version of the Canva app is right for me?